hazelcast/hazelcast-reference-manual/src/ManagementCenter.md

 To add a user to the system, specify the username, e-mail and password in the **Add/Edit User** part of the page.
 If the user to be added will have administrator privileges, select **isAdmin** checkbox. **Permissions** checkboxes have two values:

 -	**Read Only**: If this permission is given to the user, only *Home*, *Documentation* and *Time Travel* items will be visible at the toolbar at that user's session.
-Also, users with this permission cannot update a [map configuration](#map-config), run a garbage collection and take a thread dump on a node, or shutdown a node (please see the [Members section](#members)).
+Also, users with this permission cannot update a [map configuration](#map-config), run a garbage collection and take a thread dump on a cluster member, or shutdown a member (please see [Monitoring Members](#monitoring-members)).
 -	**Read/Write**: If this permission is given to the user, *Home*, *Scripting*, *Console*, *Documentation* and *Time Travel* items will be visible.
-The users with this permission can update a map configuration and perform operations on the nodes.
+The users with this permission can update a map configuration and perform operations on the members.

 After you enter/select all fields, click **Save** button to create the user.
 You will see the newly created user's username on the left side, in the **Users** part of the page.

 To edit or delete a user, select a username listed in the **Users**.
 Selected user information appears on the right side of the page.
 To update the user information, change the fields as desired and click the **Save** button.
 To delete the user from the system, click the **Delete** button.

-### Time Travel
+### Checking Past Status with Time Travel

-Time Travel is used to check the status of the cluster at a time in the past.
+Use the Time Travel toolbar item to check the status of the cluster at a time in the past.
 When this item is selected on the toolbar, a small window appears on top of the page, as shown below.

 ![](images/timetravel.jpg)